Union College: Landmarks

 Nott Memorial: Designed by Edward Tuckerman Potter (class of 1853), this building derived from the central rotunda in the original Ramée Plan.
 While it was probably intended to be a chapel in its original conception, the Nott Memorial's primary purpose when finally built was aesthetic.
 It served as the library until 1961 when Schaffer Library was built.
 Its design bears some resemblance to the Radcliffe Camera at Oxford University.
 The building was added to the National Register of Historic Places in 1972 and designated a National Historic Landmark in 1986.
 The building was restored between 1993 and 1995 and today is the centerpiece of the campus.

 North and South College: The first college buildings using Ramée's plans, the pair were started in 1812 and occupied in 1814.
 Serving as dormitories, both buildings included faculty residences at each end until well into the 20th century.

 Memorial Chapel: Memorial Chapel was constructed between 1924 and 1925 to serve as the central college chapel and to honor Union graduates who lost their lives serving during wartime.
 The names of Union alumni who died in World War I and World War II appear on its south wall, flanked by portraits of college presidents.

 Schaffer Library: Schaffer Library, erected in 1961, was the first building constructed at Union for the sole purpose of housing the college library.
 Trustee Henry Schaffer donated the majority of funds needed for its construction as well as for a later expansion between 1973 and 1974.
 The original building was designed by Walker O. Cain of McKim, Mead and White and built by the Hamilton Construction Company.
 Additional interior work supported by the Schaffer Foundation was done in the 1980s.
 After structural problems with the 1973–1974 addition developed, a major project to renovate and expand the library was undertaken in the late 1990s.
-Designed by the firm of Perry, Dean, Rogers and Partners, the renovation provided space for College Media Services, Writing Center, and a language lab.
+Designed by the firm of Perry, Dean, Rogers, and Partners, the renovation provided space for College Media Services, Writing Center, and a language lab.

 Jackson's Garden: Begun in the 1830s by Professor Isaac Jackson of the Mathematics Department, Jackson's Garden comprises 8 acre of formal gardens and woodlands.
 Sited where Ramee's original plans called for a garden, it initially featured a mix of vegetables, shrubs, and flowers – some of which were grown from seeds sent by botanists and botanical enthusiasts from around the world.
-As early as 1844 it drew the admiration of esteemed visitors such as John James Audubon, and evolved into a sweeping retreat for both students and faculty.
+As early as 1844 it drew the admiration of visitors such as John James Audubon, and evolved into a sweeping retreat for both students and faculty.